 As a general rule do not cut or pull the yellow orchid leaves off.
 The yellowing leaves fall off on their own once they have died back due to a lack of nutrients.
 If you force the leaves off the orchid then you risk damaging the plant unnecessarily.

-Typically orchid leaves turn yellow, shrivel, eventually turning brown and fall off of their own accord.
-When the leaves fall off naturally, the point at which the leaf was attached is sealed over they do not leave and open wound which is the case if the leaf is forcibly removed from the plant.
+In my experience, typically orchid leaves turn yellow, shrivel, eventually turning brown, and fall off of their own accord.
+When the leaves fall off naturally, the point at which the leaf was attached is sealed over they do not leave an open wound which is the case if the leaf is forcibly removed from the plant.

 Orchid Leaves Yellow and Wrinkled (Drought Stress)

-Orchid leaves turn yellow if not watered often enough, watered too lightly or because of low humidity.
-Underwatering orchids causes roots to turn white, shrivel and die back.
+Orchid leaves turn yellow if not watered often enough, watered too lightly, or because of low humidity.
+Underwatering orchids cause roots to turn white, shrivel, and die back.
 The shriveled, dying roots cannot transport water and nutrients to the orchid which causes the leaves to turn yellow.

-Whilst orchids typically require watering less often then other house plants, but the potting medium does require a good soak each watering to ensure the orchid roots can draw upon that moisture and absorb water vapor from the air surrounding the roots.
+Whilst orchids typically require watering less often than other house plants, the potting medium does require a good soak each watering to ensure the orchid roots can draw upon that moisture and absorb water vapor from the air surrounding the roots.

 If the orchid is watered too lightly, then only the top inch or so of the potting medium is moist, whereas the entire potting medium should be evenly moist after watering to avoid drought stress and yellow leaves.